The Employer’s Texas Health Insurance Buyer’s Guide

 - Reference Based Pricing (RBP)

-As a member of an EPO plan, you have access to hospitals and doctors that are within your network, but you are prohibited from going out of network for care.
-This plan offers no out of network benefits with the exception of a true emergency.
-Referrals generally not needed for care.
+As a member of an EPO plan, covered individuals have access to hospitals and doctors that are within the network, but they are prohibited from going out of network for care.
+This plan offers no out-of-network benefits with the exception of a true emergency.
+Referrals generally are not needed for care.

-PPO plans are the most popular plans available.
-They allow you to visit in-network physicians and healthcare providers without obtaining a referral from your primary care physician.
+PPO plans are the most popular medical insurance plans available.
+They allow covered individuals to visit in-network physicians and healthcare providers without obtaining a referral from their primary care physician.
 This is one of the greatest benefits offered by PPOs over the other types of plans.

-One very important question to ask is if your doctor is in network.
-As we can see from the various insurance plans offered, in most plans your doctor must be in your network in order for your services to be covered.
-Any doctor out of your network can cost you a high out-of-pocket fee.
-Don’t rely strictly on what you see on your carrier’s website.
-Instead, contact your provider for a direct answer.
+One very important question your employees should ask before signing up for a health insurance plan is if their doctors are in network.
+As we can see from the various insurance plans offered, in most plans a doctor must be in network for services to be covered.
+Any doctor out of the network can cost a high out-of-pocket fee.
+Don’t rely strictly on what is seen on the carrier’s website.
+Instead, contact the insurance provider for a direct answer.

-- Does your insurance plan include comprehensive coverage?
-Some plans have expensive copays, and it is important to understand what those fees are and what you can expect your office visit to run you with laboratory tests and more.
-A copay test is a great way to avoid balanced billing later on.
+- Does the insurance plan include comprehensive coverage?
+Some plans have expensive copays, and it is important employees signing up understand what those fees are and what they can expect if an office visit includes laboratory tests and more.
+A copay test is a great way to avoid balanced billing later.

-As a patient it is important to recognize what your carrier offers in way of extra services:
+It is important employees recognize what their carrier offers in way of extra services:

-- Will your carrier fight every claim or are they willing to pay out to patients quickly and easily?
+- Will the carrier fight every claim or are they willing to pay out to patients quickly and easily?
 The process of understanding these carriers and their track record isn’t always easy.

-- Does your health insurance plans carrier offer a wellness program to not only benefit your health but decrease your premiums?
-Some carriers offer a 15% discount for participating in their wellness program.
+- Does the health insurance carrier offer a wellness program to not only benefit the health of those covered, which helps keep your workforce strong, but also decrease their premiums?
+Some carriers offer a 15% discount, gift cards or other incentives for participating in their wellness program.